-Mercy College provides Big Interview, an online tool and mobile app, to students to help them prepare for interviews on their own schedule and at their convenience.
+Mercy University provides Big Interview, an online tool and mobile app, to students to help them prepare for interviews on their own schedule and at their convenience.
 Big Interview offers informational videos to help students learn about various aspects of interviewing, and a video mock interview tool to help them practice.

 Focus 2 is an online self-assessment and career exploration tool that connects Mercy majors, student interests, and occupational information from the Bureau of Labor Statistics.
 Students can take career assessments and connect them to occupations, explore occupations on their own, and compare occupations side-by-side.

 Our career education team is available to visit your class to teach career topics to your students.
 View the menu of topics available and then click here to request your class visit!
 If you have any questions please contact Lyn Leis.